group a · qualification race

 Group A: South Africa, Mexico, South Korea, Czechia

 Group A of the FIFA World Cup 2026 puts Bafana Bafana in with co-host Mexico, South Korea and Czechia.
-Opener is Mexico vs South Africa, 11 June at 20:00 SAST.
-Below: live standings, all six fixtures with the desk’s pick + best SA-licensed price, and the deeper read on why Czechia is the under-priced dark horse for third place.
+Opener is Mexico vs South Africa, 11 June at 21:00 SAST.
+Below: standings, all six fixtures with the desk’s pick + sample price context, and the deeper read on why Czechia is the under-priced dark horse for third place.

 group a · live standings